RenneJ/hh-infosec-course/h4-etaoin-shrdlu.md

 ### ![h4_keepass_dl](https://github.com/RenneJ/hh-infosec-course/assets/97522117/5ff0ea6f-ad10-4e34-9da9-e627f70a7227)
 > Figure 3.
 View from KeePassXc download page.
 Src: https://keepassxc.org/download/#windows

+The installation was effortless with the installation wizard.
+The only things requiring user input was determining the installation path and agreeing to GPLv3.
+As an added security feature KeePassXC GUI becomes hidden when you try to take screenshot.
+For the purpose of this demo I set it off.
+Let's just be careful what we take screenshots of!

+###

 # Sources

 Smith, B. 2022.
 A Quick Guide to GPLv3. https://www.gnu.org/licenses/quick-guide-gplv3.html.
 Read: 2023/09/15